 About Me

 I was born in Newcastle upon Tyne and educated at its Royal Grammar School.
 After that I went to Magdalene College at the University of Cambridge to study Natural Sciences, eventually specialising in Theoretical Physics.
-After graduation I started a doctorate in the Astronomy Centre at the University of Sussex under the supervision of John Barrow, the famous writer.
+After graduation I started a doctorate in the Astronomy Centre at the University of Sussex under the supervision of John Barrow.
 After completing my DPhil in 1988, I stayed for two years in Sussex as a postdoctoral research fellow.
 My next move was to London, where I held a number of positions in the School of Mathematical Sciences at what is now Queen Mary, University of London.
 I was awarded an SERC Advanced Fellowship in 1993 which I held for five years and was eventually promoted to the position of Reader.
 In 1998 I was appointed Professor of Astrophysics in the School of Physics & Astronomy at the University of Nottingham, a position I took up on 1st January 1999.
 I helped set up an Astronomy group there, and stayed about eight years in Nottingham until, in 2007, I moved to a position as Professor of Theoretical Astrophysics in the School of Physics and Astronomy at Cardiff University.
-I started my current position at Sussex in February 2013.
+From February 2013 until the end of July 2016 I was Head of the School of Mathematical and Physical Sciences at the University of Sussex, after which I returned to a part-time job in Cardiff.

 I’ve published a few books that not many people read, and have been in a few TV programmes that not many people watched.
 But I’m not bitter…